JacobJeppesen/ML-Course/README.md

 * A brief introduction to the Python programming language can be found [here](https://stackabuse.com/python-tutorial-for-absolute-beginners/#installationandsetup).

-* Throughout the course, I advise newcomers to see code examples from [_Python for Data Science_ by Jake VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/).
+* I advise newcomers to see code examples during the course from [_Python for Data Science_ by Jake VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/).

 * A YouTube channel containing many valuable Python lessons can be found at [Python tutorials by Corey Schafer](https://www.youtube.com/user/schafer5/playlists).

-* For a full course on Python , go [here](https://www.py4e.com/).
+* For a full course on Python, go [here](https://www.py4e.com/).
 Lectures are available [here](https://www.py4e.com/lessons) and a book with exercises is available [here](http://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf).

 * If you are interested in improving your general programming skills (not just Python), I very much advise you to take [_CS50: Introduction to Computer Science_ from Harvard](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x).
-All lectures are available [here](https://www.youtube.com/results?search_query=cs50+harvard).
+All lectures are available [here](https://www.youtube.com/watch?v=5azaK2cBKGw&list=PLhQjrBD2T382eX9-tF75Wa4lmlC7sxNDH).

 # Installing the Python environment
 1) Install Anaconda with Python 3.7.
 The installer can be downloaded here:  https://www.anaconda.com/download​ .
 It will at some point ask if you want to 'Add Anaconda to my PATH environment variable'.
 The answer to this question is 'no', you do not want to do this.